-1Department of Anatomy, School of Biomedical Sciences, University of Otago, New Zealand

-Corresponding author: wilja585@student.otago.ac.nz Ethics reference number: not applicable
+1Department of Anatomy, School of Biomedical Sciences, University of Otago, Dunedin, New Zealand Corresponding author: wilja585@student.otago.ac.nz

 Introduction: Cadaveric dissection allows detailed investigation of soft tissue structures.
 However, once dissected, data pertaining to that structure are lost.
 A microscribe digitizer can address this issue.
 This scoping review investigates how microscribe digitizers have been used to record data during dissection of soft tissues, and identifies the benefits and limitations of such technology in this field.